 #4 seed – Juergen Braehmer (48-3, 35 KOs)

-The oldest fighter in the competition Braehmer has held two world titles at light heavyweight.
+The oldest fighter in the competition, Juergen Braehmer, has held two world titles at light heavyweight.
 With an amateur record of 95-5 and a long professional career, he is undoubtedly the most experienced fighter competing.
 He enters the competition coming off of a loss to the recently retired Nathan Cleverly in 2016.
 A tricky and sturdy southpaw, his only knockout defeat came in that fight against Cleverly after he was forced to retire with an injury.

 Jamie Cox (24-0, 13 KOs)

-The final British fighter in the tournament, Cox is a southpaw with a strong amateur pedigree.
-Winning gold at the 2006 commonwealth games.
-After starting his career at light middleweight he has slowly progressed up the weight classes.
+Jamie Cox is the final British fighter in the tournament and is a southpaw with a strong amateur pedigree, winning gold at the 2006 commonwealth games.
+After starting his career at light middleweight, he has slowly progressed up the weight classes.
 In 2016 he spent a short while in prison for assault and harassment but has since won four fights in a row leading up to the tournament.
 He is currently undefeated as a professional but hasn’t fought anyone of note.
 This tournament is a large step up for him and he is somewhat of an unknown commodity.

-He has only been the twelve round distance once and questions remain over his power, even after his camp claim that he punches as hard as Carl Froch did.
+He has only been the 12 round distance once and questions remain over his power, even after his camp claim that he punches as hard as Froch did.
 He could be in for an early exit.

 Avni Yildirim (16-0, 10 KOs)

-The undefeated Turkish fighter is well travelled having fought in Turkey, America, Germany, Italy and Mexico.
-He has campaigned at both light heavyweight and super middleweight winning and defending minor titles.
+Undefeated Turkish fighter Avni Yildirim is well travelled having fought in Turkey, America, Germany, Italy and Mexico.
+He has campaigned at both light heavyweight and super middleweight, winning and defending minor titles.
 In 2015 he outpointed the veteran Glen Johnson and has racked up wins against decent opposition – most of whom have had winning records – including Aaron Pryor Jnr and Marco Antonio Periban.

 He may struggle with the step up in competition but his victory over Periban is good preparation.
-Rumours are that he handled himself well in sparring with world champion James Degale.
-However, as we all know sparring is very different to competing under the bright lights on fight night.
-I’m excited to see what he has to offer in this tournament, win or lose he could be a name in this division over the next few years.
+Rumours are that he handled himself well in sparring with world champion DeGale.
+However, as we all know, sparring is very different to competing under the bright lights on fight night.
+It’ll be exciting to see what he has to offer in this tournament.
+Win or lose, he could be a name in this division over the next few years.

 Erik Skoglund (26-0, 12 KOs)

-With a long amateur career that included losing to two weight world champion Badou Jack in the Swedish national championships, Skoglund is stepping down from light heavyweight to compete in the tournament.
+With a long amateur career that included losing to two weight world champion Jack in the Swedish national championships, Erik Skoglund is stepping down from light heavyweight to compete in the tournament.
 Skoglund is also a well-travelled fighter having fought in Germany, Denmark, Finland and Sweden.
-He hasn’t been as active recently as the other competitors, not fighting this year, and he can’t afford to have any ring rust when he starts his campaign.
-He has beaten the aged former world champion Glen Johnson and Derek Edwards – the only man to beat Badou Jack in the professional ranks.
+He hasn’t been as active recently as the other competitors having not fought this year.
+He can’t afford to have any ring rust when he starts his campaign.
+He has beaten the aged former world champion Glen Johnson and Derek Edwards – the only man to beat Jack in the professional ranks.

 Ranked #12 in the world at light heavyweight, he is big and strong for the division and may cause matchup problems with other fighters if he can get past his tough first round opponent.
 Legendary super middleweight Mikkel Kessler has picked him to do so.
 Although, having been rocked early in his career against the unknown Lolenga Mock, I don’t hold out much hope for Skoglund.